dataswift/open-source-developer-portal/app/home/hat_application/trading_platform_services.md

 layout: twoColumn
 section: "HAT Application"
 type: article
-title:  "Trading Platform Services"
+title:  "DEX Services"
-description: "Trading Platform Services"
+description: "DEX Services"
 ---

-# Trading Platform Services
+# DEX Services

-Trading Platform Services are offered by HATDeX and operate in the background of all trading platform applications.
-These services include:
+DEX Services are offered by HATDeX and enable applications to become multi-sided markets to trade data between their users and other organizations.
+These services therefore give HAT applications a trading platform capability:

 ### Offer registration
 HATDeX can register offers from a Trading Platform application and make registered offers available elsewhere in the ecosystem;

 ### Offer status tracking
-HATDeX can report the status of data offers made by Trading Platform applications, including which an offer has been claimed or rejected by HAT Users;
+HATDeX can report the status of data offers made by Trading Platform applications, including which offer has been claimed or rejected by HAT Users;

 ### Billing rules
-HATDeX can facilitate cross-platform billing, such as for offers onboarded from Platform A, but claimed via Platform B;
+HATDeX can facilitate cross-platform billing, such as for offers onboarded from Application A, but claimed via Application B;

 ### Data Debit requirement registration
 HATDeX can take agreed Data Offers from Data Trading Platforms, configure Data Debit on HATs, and enable the full data exchange at the HAT level;